Nesar21/web-weaver/docs/README.md

 # ⚡ Web Weaver Lightning

-**Version 3.4.0 - Multi/Single Item Edition**
+**Version 3.5.0 - Hybrid AI Edition**

 Turn any webpage into structured data (JSON/CSV) with AI-powered extraction.
-Extract LinkedIn posts, Medium articles, Amazon products, and more—all with a single click.
+Now with **Hybrid AI** for on-device summarization and multi-language translation.

 ---